PEO vs EOR

-The debate on what approach to use when outsourcing Human Resources (HR) is somewhat contentious, especially when it’s Employer of Record vs. PEO.
-This debate gets even more complicated when remote work intersects with the employment relationship.
+The debate on what approach to use when outsourcing Human Resources (HR) is somewhat contentious, especially when it’s employee of record (EOR) services vs professional employment organizations (PEOs).

 According to an Owl Labs study, 16% of companies globally are fully remote.
 Furthermore, at least 4.7 million people in the United States work remotely for half the time.
 Therefore, there’s no doubt that the issue of how to choose the right HR outsourcing approach will continuously become more important.

 What is an Employer of Record (EOR)?

 An EOR is an organization that takes care of all activities related to employers, such as hiring, onboarding, payroll, benefits administration, and other HR-oriented tasks on behalf of another company.
 Like the name says, an EOR is the entity viewed as the legal employer and is liable for hiring, managing, and terminating workers.

 A PEO is an organization that provides another business with an assortment of HR services such as tax filings, payroll processing, regulatory compliance and many more, allowing the internal HR department to focus on other crucial responsibilities that are better executed internally.